 Rough, scaly patches of skin on their newborn's scalp can be alarming to new parents, but usually are nothing to worry about.
 Most likely, they're due to a harmless condition many babies develop called cradle cap.

-Cradle cap is the common term for seborrheic dermatitis, or seborrhea, which is also called dandruff in older kids and adults.
+Cradle cap is the common term for seborrheic dermatitis, or seborrhea, which is called dandruff in older kids and adults.

 It's a relatively common condition in newborns and children as old as 3 and causes thick white or yellow scales on the scalp.
 Some kids just get scales in a small patch; others have scales all over their heads.
 Sometimes, cradle cap can even occur on the eyebrows, eyelids, ears, crease of the nose, back of the neck, diaper area, or armpits.
-In rare cases, such as in babies who have eczema or dry skin, cradle cap can cause cracked skin that itches and oozes a small amount of clear yellow drainage.
+In a few cases, such as in babies who have eczema or dry skin, cradle cap can cause cracked skin that itches and oozes a small amount of clear yellow drainage.

 Cradle cap is not contagious and it isn't an indication of poor hygiene.
 Most of the time, it just goes away on its own.
 In severe or persistent cases, though, a doctor may recommend a medicated shampoo or lotion.
-Washing your baby's scalp daily with mild shampoo can also help to loosen and remove the scales caused by cradle cap.
+Washing your baby's scalp daily with mild shampoo also can help to loosen and remove the scales caused by cradle cap.

 Though it might look to be uncomfortable or irritating to the skin, cradle cap generally doesn't bother kids.